SkyBlueRW/SkyBlueRW.github.io/_posts/2024-04-30-investment-research-environment.md

 ### Introduction <a name="introduction"></a>

 The idea emerged a couple of years ago when I started to have some research results and hoped to do more!
-It would be nice to have a system to scale for keeping track of updates on previous research results and facilitating the new research.
-Hopefully, there can be as much automation as possible so that the focus can be shifted to the key subject of the reseach.
+Wouldn't it be amazing to have a system to scale on monitoring existing research result and facilitating new research?

+As much as tedious as it sounds, investment research, to me, is not only about the excitement of thinking and experimenting with solution of puzzles.
+There is also a quite heavy aspects of data cleaning, post research update

 an investment process consists of different modules.